Department of Economics

 An economics major may apply as many as 15 economics courses, or 45 hours, toward the B.A. degree.
 Students must complete all General Education requirements, including at least one calculus course (MATH 152 or 231; STOR 112 or 113; MATH 231 or STOR 113 is recommended; MATH 116 is not acceptable).
 STOR 113 is recommended for most economics majors.
 MATH 231 is recommended for students who plan to take the calculus sequence (MATH 231, 232, and 233).
 ECON 101 will satisfy the social and behavioral sciences Approaches requirement, and the calculus course will satisfy the quantitative reasoning Foundations requirement.
 ECON 400 may be taken after completion of a calculus course.
 Both ECON 400 and 570, appropriate for majors, satisfy the quantitative intensive Connections requirement.

-UNC–Chapel Hill undergraduates can spend anywhere from two to four semesters at the National University of Singapore (NUS) and receive a joint bachelor of arts degree with a major in economics from both institutions.
-Qualified UNC–Chapel Hill students will have at least a 3.3 grade point average and can apply for the joint degree beginning in the second semester of their first year until the second semester of their junior year.
-UNC joint degree students can decide how many semesters (between two and four) and at which point in their undergraduate career they would like to study at NUS, as long as it is after their first year at Carolina.
+UNCChapel Hill undergraduates can spend between two and four semesters at the National University of Singapore (NUS) and receive a joint bachelor of arts degree with a major in economics from both institutions.
+Qualified UNCChapel Hill students will have at least a 3.3 grade point average and can apply for the joint degree beginning in the second semester of their first year until the second semester of their junior year.
+UNC joint-degree students can decide how many semesters (between two and four) and at which point in their undergraduate career they would like to study at NUS, as long as it is after their first year at Carolina.

 The minor consists of five courses:

-ECON 327 Business Venturing Workshop (sections in commercial, arts, and science), EXSS 328 Sport Business Venture, or PLCY 326 Social Ventures, or SPHG 780 Entrepreneurship in Public Health
+ECON 327 Business Venturing Workshop (sections in commercial, arts, and science), EXSS 328 Sport Business Venture, PLCY 326 Social Ventures, or SPHG 780 Entrepreneurship in Public Health

 Honors in Economics

 The Department of Economics honors program offers outstanding economics students the opportunity to work closely with an individual faculty member on a specialized research topic of the student's choice during the senior year.
-Generally, students with a 3.5 grade point average in economics courses and in all University coursework are invited to participate in this two-course program (ECON 691H and 692H).
+Generally, students with a 3.5 grade point average in economics courses and 3.3 in all University coursework may be invited to participate in this two-course program (ECON 691H and 692H).